WayneChang65/linebot2/README.md

 Leave a group.

+`groupId` Group ID.
+Found in the source object of webhook event objects (e.g. Ca56f94637c...).

 ## Chatroom

 ### LineBot.getRoomMembersCount(roomId)

 Get number of users in a room.

+`roomId` Room ID.
+Found in the source object of webhook event objects.

 ### LineBot.getRoomMember(roomId)

 Get userId of all members in a chat room.

+`roomId` Room ID.
+Found in the source object of webhook event objects.

 See: [Event.source.member()](#eventsourcemember)